 Visit a school and share your background with students eager to meet visitors from the Western World.

 Take a hot air balloon over the savannah to see the early morning activity from above.
 The balloon ride ends with a scrumptious breakfast in the bush.

 Visit Giraffe Manor, a sanctuary for giraffe in Nairobi where the long-legged creatures are not shy to help themselves to some breakfast

 If you are lucky, witness predators hunt their prey as dusk settles on the savannah.

 Visit and elephant orphanage in Nairobi to get a hand on experience with the handlers who work with the abandoned young elephants with the goal of returning them to the wild.

 Kenya is a year round destination where the weather doesn't vary considerably by season as the country is located near the equator, with the exception of the rainy season March-May; the migration river crossings generally occur in July and August.
 Predator sightings may be harder in this season as the grasses are quite high.
 Shoulder season, where one can get some good values runs from November through February.

-Typically for the type of Custom Itineraries we build, prices in Botswana can run from $900-1600+ per person per day.
+Typically for the type of Custom Itineraries we build, prices in Kenya can run from $1,000-1600+ per person per day.
 We strive to work within your budget and provide guidance on how you can achieve your goal.
 Quoted Tour prices include camps and lodges, required regional flights, guides, excursions, park entrance and conservation fees, equipment rental, ground transfers, all meals, all baeverages including local alcoholic beverages.